Overview

 - Add a filter for the device name, from the

-field in the finding.
+devnamefield in the finding.

-- Add a filter for the Windows event IDs, from the
+Example:devname-Equal-workstation1 - Add a filter for the Windows event IDs, from the

-field in the finding, which are process creation and log clearing events.
+windows_event_idfield in the finding, which are process creation and log clearing events.

 - Add a filter for the device name, from the

-- Under Selected Columns, add columns to your report such as those below to see more information about the related processes:
+- Under Selected Columns, add columns to your report, such as those below, to see more information about the related processes:

 - Click Submit to run the report.